cube-js/cube_dbt/README.md

 ## Preprocessing the `manifest.json` file

-For optimal performance, preprocessing the manifest file is recommended.
-The `cube_dbt` package only reads the `nodes` dictionary where resource_type is 'model'.
+In case of a massive manifest file, it can be preprocessed for optimal performance.
+The `cube_dbt` package only reads the `nodes` dictionary where `resource_type` is `model`.
-Here's a list of all keys used by the `cube_dbt` package
+Here's a list of all keys used by the `cube_dbt` package:

 ```
 - nodes